 by Tore Vagn Lid

-It’s soon eight years now – it has already become history.
+It’s now over ten years - it has already become history.

-A timeline stretches through a framework, built up as a wooden installation, camera, instruments, aerial cables, tape recorders and small and big loudspeakers.
-Second by second, minute by minute a team of illustrators, musicians and filmmakers is reconstructing the time it took a young man to blow up a Norwegian government building and then kill young social democrats at a summer camp.
-Different from films about Breivik’s action or plays reading loud from his manifest, it is not worked retro – but in a way prospectively; the events are being reconstructed from the beginning, from the chain of moments when nothing was clear yet , and nobody quite knew what was going on, what was important or not, who was behind it all, and what the result of this Friday would be.
+A timeline stretches through a framework, built up as a wooden installation, with camera, instruments, aerial cables, tape recorders and small and big loudspeakers.
+Second-by-second, minute-by-minute a team of sketch artists, musicians and filmmakers is reconstructing the time it took a young man to blow up a Norwegian government building and then execute young social democrats at a summer camp.

 But it’s a hard summer rain falling.